Updated: Nov 29, 2020

 The breeder should be happy to answer any questions you may have.
 A breeder should be able to explain why they chose the two parents they did.
 The answer shouldn't just be "because I owned them both".
 Ask them what traits they liked from each parent, what sort of homes each puppy would be suited to.
 Even in the best litters, individual puppies will be more suited to different homes and your breeder is the best person to ask.

 A good breeder will be passionate and knowledgeable about their breed/breed mix.
 They should be able to answer all your questions.
+If at any point you feel like they are irritated by your questions, don't seem particularly knowledgeable or you aren't satisfied with their answers, you can walk away.

 You will likely find a good breeder will ask you lots of personal questions.
 They want to ensure their puppies are going to a good home so don't be offended by this.
 Alarm bells should ring if the breeder doesn't ask you anything and hands the puppy right over.